maflaven/NEBULR/README.md

 view where users can see their followed and enlisted missions, as well as those on other users' show pages.
 I'll need to override the parse method for User and Mission in order to correctly associate Missions with their leader, and associate Users with their followed and enlisted Missions.
+To make Missions enlistable and followable, I'll create a join table for each, and make the appropriate associations.

 [Details][phase-two]